 Her kind and gentle manner is a real comfort and reassurance to our pet owners and we feel extremely lucky that she is part of our healthcare team.

 Kate joined PetCare in 2004, bringing both valuable academic and practical experience in animal care and management.
-She plays a responsible role overseeing all the non-clinical and many clinical administrative and management tasks, which are key to the successful day-to-day running of the practice.
+Prior to PetCare, she achieved her BSc (Hons) Animal Science degree and had a variety of positions, including roles at the Animal Health Trust in Newmarket .
+She plays a responsible role supporting the team.
+She oversees all the non-clinical and many clinical administrative and management tasks, which are key to the successful day-to-day running of the practice.

 She is responsible for maintaining protocols and policies to ensure RCVS Practice Standards are met.
 She manages the popular Pet Health Plan programme, handling owner questions, queries and accounts, and oversees our extensive reminder service; as well as many other non-clinical tasks.
 She enjoys keeping in touch with owners and pets, ensuring that they have everything they need and is often found in reception helping support the team.
 She is a long standing member of the team at PetCare and a familiar reassuring face to many pet owners.

 When away from the practice, Kate is kept busy with her two bonded rescue rabbits Phoenix and Remmy, and Tarka, her handsome rescue black cat; who are her pride and joy!
 She loves being outside in the fresh air.
-She enjoys gardening and cooking, running on the seafront and attending fitness classes.
+She enjoys horse riding, gardening and cooking; and attending fitness classes.
 In recent years she has taken up snowboarding and loves to scuba dive, when possible.